Kassadin Build Guide by CasterMaster

 space

-At this point, laning hardly matters (it still does).
+At this point, laning becomes less of a necessity, unless you're off to push a wave or clear large amounts of minions.
 The main focus turns to dragon and baron.
 Keep these areas warded.
 Try to pick off lone enemies with your team (or if you're fed, yourself).
 Make sure you have an escape skill up so that you can make quick getaways if needed, unless you're doing the brick breaker combo.
 Otherwise, you can apply the same steps as the first one.
 Depending on you or your lane opponent, you may want to play even more aggressive or less aggressive depending on who's more farmed and who'll be stronger in that situation.
+Remember to take objectives such as turrets and inhibitors to increase allied gold count and to pressure your opponents while making sure your own turrets and inhibitors are safe.

 space